baranyusuf/IEEE_754-FPU-with-UART/ieee_754_arith_uart/READ_ME.txt

 Necessary modules are available.
 There are coded test benches for almost all submodules.
 Also sample packets have been generated with Matlab and recorded in a text file : "1000_data_i.txt".
 Calculated final packets with Matlab are recorded in a different text file : "1000_data_o.txt".
 Finally the sample packets have given to top module in a test bench and outputs have been taken to "1000_data_w.txt".Lastly, with the help of a Matlab script, errors have been compared and plotted.
+The precision plot is visible on  linkedin.com/in/yusuf-baran-979131259/